phalcon/documentation/docs/db-models.md

 `getUpdatedFields()` will properly return updated fields or as mentioned above you can go back to the previous behavior by setting the relevant ini value.

 ## Events
 As mentioned before [Phalcon\Mvc\Model][mvc-model] acts as a listener to events.
 Therefore, all the events that the model is listening to can be implemented as methods in the model itself.
-You can check the [events][events] document for additional information.
+You can check the [events](events.md) document for additional information.

 The events supported are: